Create a

 The causes of toxic workplaces and environments

-Given the preponderance of toxicity reported in many organizations, business and HR leaders should be alert to this phenomenon's symptoms and root causes.
+Given the prevalence of toxicity across many organizations, business and HR leaders should be alert to its symptoms and root causes.
 Not surprisingly, there is no single cause of such an environment, and experience demonstrates that it often exists in certain corners or functions of an organization rather than across an enterprise.
-But understanding the range of possibilities can help HR leaders pinpoint problem areas and work to negate or minimize the issues.
+But understanding the range of possibilities can help HR leaders pinpoint problem areas and work to mitigate or minimize them.

 Leadership inattention or ineffectiveness

-A frequent complaint emerges from a leadership overfocus on driving results without attending to how individuals and teams are accomplishing those.
-With high-yield-production teams, top leadership may be reluctant to deal with concerns related to management methods when those lead to exemplary results.
+A frequent complaint arises from leadership's overfocus on driving results without attending to how individuals and teams accomplish them.
+With high-yield production teams, top leadership may be reluctant to address concerns about management methods when they lead to exemplary results.
 Such a lack of sensitivity to the impact of aggressive managerial or team member behavior on the productivity, performance, or sense of safety that others experience might be seen as “unnecessarily “upsetting the cart.”
 Similarly, issues arise when high-performing team management occurs in a vacuum, without concern for the impact of its actions on peer teams’ performance, which can create trouble spots for the larger organization.

-Related to this, it is common to hear about managers who are not well-equipped to deal with such behaviors on their teams, being unsure or instinctively repulsed and unable to manage and stop such behavior.
-When top performers or more senior team members' behavior disrupts the contributions of others, less capable or experienced managers might choose to avoid conflict or constructively address and manage such situations as they arise.
+Related to this, it is common to hear about managers who are not well-equipped to deal with such behaviors on their teams, unsure or instinctively repulsed, and unable to manage or stop them.
+When top performers or more senior team members' behavior disrupts others' contributions, less capable or experienced managers might choose to avoid conflict or, as situations arise, constructively address and manage them.

 Managerial behavior

 Less capable or attentive managers can be observed to provide unclear or unreasonable expectations, work assignments, and work hours when balancing workloads and production expectations from above.
 Leaders who lack empathy, fail to communicate and listen effectively, do not provide necessary resources and support, or engage in bullying behavior (e.g., “just get it done or else”) can create an atmosphere of toxicity.
-Supervision of employees that is over-controlling or involves micromanagement can communicate a lack of trust, disempower employees, and lead to stress, frustration, and burnout.
+Supervision that is overly controlling or micromanaging can communicate a lack of trust, disempower employees, and lead to stress, frustration, and burnout.

 Cultural and hiring standards

-Without proper levels of managerial guidance or attention to hiring employees who have demonstrated behaviors consistent with a company’s core values, it is difficult to build a consistent, positive, and constructive culture.
-Incompatibilities can arise due to common issues such as managers hiring in their own mold vs. actively seeking out diversity in thought, perspectives, experiences, and backgrounds.
-Enterprise-wide hiring standards should include a priority on values-based management where a focus is placed on individual or team achievement but not at the expense of others, other teams/functions, or the larger enterprise.
+Without proper levels of managerial guidance and attention to hiring employees who demonstrate behaviors consistent with a company’s core values, it is difficult to build a consistent, positive, and constructive culture.
+Incompatibilities can arise from common issues, such as managers hiring in their own mold rather than actively seeking diversity in thought, perspectives, experiences, and backgrounds.
+Enterprise-wide hiring standards should prioritize values-based management, with a focus on individual or team achievement without sacrificing others, other teams/functions, or the larger enterprise.
 This starts with the matching of properly skilled candidates who embody the corporate values.

 Unhealthy competition